gl-inet/docs4.x/docs/user_guide/gl-s200/thread_mesh.md

 1. Click the Add button to add individual devices.
 Please configure the relevant parameters according to your personal situation.

     - **Joiner EUI-64**: Joiner's EUI-64 or type ***** to match all Joiners.
     - **Joiner Credential**: The device credentials to be added must be a string containing all uppercase letters and numbers and must not contain the letters I, O, Q and Z, between 6 and 32 characters in length.
     - **Joiner Timeout**: Joiner access timeout, during which a Joiner can access the network using valid credentials.

-2. Once configured, click the Start button.Complete equipment connection within the specified timeframe
+2. Once configured, click the Start button.Complete equipment connection within the specified timeframe.

     - **Note**：Only one border router can be Commissioning on the same Thread network at the same time.
 Please finish Commissioning on the other border routers before adding the Joiner.

     No Joiner is detected, so Commissioner will stop 90 seconds after it is start.

 ### Add devices in batches